-- c.1 conduct some experiments using lenses in addition to mirrors and electric circuits.
-C.2-.
-Analyze the out pout data from optical and electromagnetic techniques. - c.3- Apply the optical and electromagnetic phenomena in modern area applications d.1- Solve problems concerning to the course topics d.2- Communicate to work efficiently in a team or separately d.3- Collect data and wrighting reports in the different model and fields
+- c.1 conduct some experiments using lenses in addition to mirrors and electric circuits. - C.2-.
+Analyze the out pout data from optical and electromagnetic techniques. - c.3- Apply the optical and electromagnetic phenomena in modern area applications

+- On successful completion of the course, the student should be able to. - d.1- Solve problems concerning to the course topics - d.2- Communicate to work efficiently in a team or separately - d.3- Collect data and wrighting reports in the different model and fields